instayu/html-5-calander/Contribution-Standards.md

 The time between the `Feature Complete` milestone and the `Code Freeze` milestone is meant for late-breaking bug fixes of a smaller nature that come out of community feedback and testing.
 Documentation fixes and updates to tests are also welcome during this time.

-### Code Freeze
+### Commit Freeze

-No code changes of any kind are permitted after code freeze to the `dev-master` and `dev-3.x` branches without explicit discussion and approval.
+No repo changes of any kind are permitted after commit freeze to the `dev-master` and `dev-3.x` development branches without explicit discussion and approval.
 This is to prevent churn in our CI system that delays releases.
-Please make sure all bug fixes, test updates, documentation, and HISTORY.md updates happen before code freeze.
-Code will be unfrozen after the release and deployment is complete.
-In a normal cycle, we expect code freeze to last from EOD Friday to Tuesday, or about 3.5 days.
+Please make sure all bug fixes, test updates, documentation, and HISTORY.md updates happen before commit freeze.
+Development branches will be unfrozen after the release and deployment is complete.
+In a normal cycle, we expect commit freeze to last from EOD Friday to Tuesday, or about 3.5 days.

 ### Preview Releases